 Quarterback value has increased dramatically because of increased reliance on the passing game and rules changes that make it harder to defend.
-Quarterback salaries, though they have increased, have gone up as rapidly, mostly because good, healthy quarterbacks in their prime years almost never hit free agency.
+Quarterback salaries, though they have increased, have not gone up as rapidly, mostly because good, healthy quarterbacks in their prime years almost never hit free agency.

 “Yeah, quarterback is hard,” said Andrew Brandt, columnist at The MMQB and a former Packers executive and player agent.
 “You have sort of the elite group that did deals a few years ago, [Aaron] Rodgers and [Matt] Ryan, [Eli] Manning, and now you sort of have a new tier with [Andrew] Luck but there’s no real – this Derek Carr deal, you can look at it a couple different ways but yeah, it’s not a set market.”